AlmaLinux/almalinux.org/content/blog/2023-09-01-almalinux-events-2023.md

     image: /blog-images/2022_ATO_Astro_1200x628.jpg
 ---

-Want to learn more about the AlmaLinux OS and AlmaLinux OS Foundation?
+Do you want to learn more about the AlmaLinux OS and AlmaLinux OS Foundation?
 Good news!
 We're going to be attending a number of events through the remainder of 2023, and we might just be in your backyard.

 AlmaLinux will have a presence at a number of popular events coming up soon, including: